Specialization maps for Scholze's category of diamonds: The olivine spectrum

 Given $x\in \Spo{B}$ let $\I{x}$ denote the set of generizations of $x$ in $\Spo{B}$ and let $\Iv{x}$ denote the set of vertical generizations of $x$.
 If the context is clear, for a point $y\in \Spa{B}$ we will also use $\Iv{y}$ to denote the vertical generizations of $y$ in $\Spa{B}$.
 Let us make some easy observations and set some convenient notation: \begin{enumerate} \item If $x$ is discrete it has a meromorphic generization (necessarily unique) if and only if $x$ is microbial.
 We denote this generization by $x^{\mrm{mer}}$. \item If $x$ is meromorphic it has a unique meromorphic specialization, we denote it by $x_{\mrm{mer}}$. \item If $x$ is formal it has a unique formal specialization, we denote it by $x_{\mrm{for}}$.
-If $x$ is discrete, we let $x^{\mrm{For}}$ denote the set of formal generizations of $x$. \end{enumerate} We recommend the reader to work through the following example confirming all of the claims. \begin{exa} Let $B=\Fp\pot{u}$ endowed with the discrete topology, then $\Spf{B}$ consists of $3$ points:
+If $x$ is discrete, we let $x^{\mrm{For}}$ denote the set of formal generizations of $x$. \end{enumerate}

+We recommend the reader to work through the following example confirming all of the claims.